2020PB/police-brutality/reports/Virginia.md

 * https://twitter.com/edace2936/status/1287574364490289152

-### Protestor arrested without probable cause, later released without charges | July 26th
+### Protester arrested without probable cause, later released without charges | July 26th

-The filmer, a protestor, is standing on or near the sidewalk.
+The filmer, a protester, is standing on or near the sidewalk.
 Several officers approach him.
-The protestor says, "Hey what's up," before being grabbed and arrested by police.
+The protester says, "Hey what's up," before being grabbed and arrested by police.
 An image shows a minor injury to his knee.
-He states that a magistrate said there was no probable cause for his arrest and released the protestor without charges.
+He states that a magistrate said there was no probable cause for his arrest and released the protester without charges.

 tags: protester, arrest, abuse-of-power